RustBlockchainEngineer/sol-liquity/README.md

 | 4    | 93.75%                      |
 | 5    | 96.88%                      |

-The shape of the LQTY issuance curve is intended to incentivize both early depositors, and long-term deposits.
+The shape of the SOLID issuance curve is intended to incentivize both early depositors, and long-term deposits.

-Although the LQTY issuance curve follows a yearly halving schedule, in practice the `CommunityIssuance` contract use time intervals of one minute, for more fine-grained reward calculations.
+Although the SOLID issuance curve follows a yearly halving schedule, in practice the `CommunityIssuance` contract use time intervals of one minute, for more fine-grained reward calculations.

-### LQTY Issuance implementation
+### SOLID Issuance implementation

-The continuous time-based LQTY issuance is chunked into discrete reward events, that occur at every deposit change (new deposit, top-up, withdrawal), and every liquidation, before other state changes are made.
+The continuous time-based SOLID issuance is chunked into discrete reward events, that occur at every deposit change (new deposit, top-up, withdrawal), and every liquidation, before other state changes are made.

-In a LQTY reward event, the LQTY to be issued is calculated based on time passed since the last reward event, `block.timestamp - lastLQTYIssuanceTime`, and the cumulative issuance function.
+In a SOLID reward event, the SOLID to be issued is calculated based on time passed since the last reward event, `block.timestamp - lastSOLIDIssuanceTime`, and the cumulative issuance function.

-The LQTY produced in this issuance event is shared between depositors, in proportion to their deposit sizes.
+The SOLID produced in this issuance event is shared between depositors, in proportion to their deposit sizes.

-To efficiently and accurately track LQTY gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
-It is the same algorithm used for the ETH gain from liquidations.
+To efficiently and accurately track SOLID gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
+It is the same algorithm used for the SOL gain from liquidations.

-The same product `P` is used, and a sum `G` is used to track LQTY rewards, and each deposit gets a new snapshot of `P` and `G` when it is updated.
+The same product `P` is used, and a sum `G` is used to track SOLID rewards, and each deposit gets a new snapshot of `P` and `G` when it is updated.

-### Handling the front end LQTY gain
+### Handling the front end SOLID gain

-As mentioned in [LQTY Issuance to Stability Providers](#lqty-issuance-to-stability-providers), in a LQTY reward event generating `LQTY_d` for a deposit `d` made through a front end with kickback rate `k`, the front end receives `(1-k) * LQTY_d` and the depositor receives `k * LQTY_d`.
+As mentioned in [SOLID Issuance to Stability Providers](#lqty-issuance-to-stability-providers), in a SOLID reward event generating `SOLID_d` for a deposit `d` made through a front end with kickback rate `k`, the front end receives `(1-k) * SOLID_d` and the depositor receives `k * SOLID_d`.

-The front end should earn a cut of LQTY gains for all deposits tagged with its front end.
+The front end should earn a cut of SOLID gains for all deposits tagged with its front end.

 Thus, we use a virtual stake for the front end, equal to the sum of all its tagged deposits.
-The front end’s accumulated LQTY gain is calculated in the same way as an individual deposit, using the product `P` and sum `G`.
+The front end’s accumulated SOLID gain is calculated in the same way as an individual deposit, using the product `P` and sum `G`.

 Also, whenever one of the front end’s depositors tops or withdraws their deposit, the same change is applied to the front-end’s stake.

-### LQTY reward events and payouts
+### SOLID reward events and payouts

 When a deposit is changed (top-up, withdrawal):

-- A LQTY reward event occurs, and `G` is updated
+- A SOLID reward event occurs, and `G` is updated
-- Its ETH and LQTY gains are paid out
+- Its SOL and SOLID gains are paid out
-- Its tagged front end’s LQTY gains are paid out to that front end
+- Its tagged front end’s SOLID gains are paid out to that front end
 - The deposit is updated, with new snapshots of `P`, `S` and `G`
 - The front end’s stake updated, with new snapshots of `P` and `G`

 When a liquidation occurs:
-- A LQTY reward event occurs, and `G` is updated
+- A SOLID reward event occurs, and `G` is updated

-## LQTY issuance to liquity providers
+## SOLID issuance to liquity providers

-On deployment a new Uniswap pool will be created for the pair LUSD/ETH and a Staking rewards contract will be deployed.
+On deployment a new Uniswap pool will be created for the pair SOLUSD/SOL and a Staking rewards contract will be deployed.
 The contract is based on [Unipool by Synthetix](https://github.com/Synthetixio/Unipool/blob/master/contracts/Unipool.sol).
 More information about their liquidity rewards program can be found in the [original SIP 31](https://sips.synthetix.io/sips/sip-31) and in [their blog](https://blog.synthetix.io/new-uniswap-seth-lp-reward-system/).

 Essentially the way it works is:
 - Liqudity providers add funds to the Uniswap pool, and get UNIv2 tokens in exchange